Burke Historical Society Speakers Bureau

 Speaker: Brian Slawski

 Intellectual Property of Burke (up to three separate talks)

 Burke: Summer of 1916

 The Carrington Event, Locally and Globally

-Tells of the massive solar storm of 1859, its local and worldwide effects, and its implications for the present day.
+Tells of the massive solar storm of 1859, its worldwide effects, and its implications for the present day.

 Speaker: Patrick O’Neill*